LewisTrundle/L4-Individual-Project/src/readme.md

 ## Build Instructions
 To use the controller it can be simply accessed from this url: https://lewistrundle.github.io/L4-Individual-Project/index.html.

-However, if you wish to build and host the controller locally, then please follow the steps below.
+However, if you wish to host the controller locally, then please follow the steps below.

 <br>